Driving an off-road golf car on Salt Cay can be a lot of fun.

 Salt Cay is very small island with an equally small resident population.
 The transport options are limited to golf carts, bicycles, and walking.
 There are no taxis, conventional rental cars, or bus services.

-Bicycles can be a good way to get around the main settlements of Balfour Town and South District, especially if you’re staying on the island for a few days and you’re not confined by the time constants of visiting on a day trip.
-Due to the sun and heat, cycling can be a bit strenuous, especially when travelling to the outlying locations.
+Bicycles can be a good way to get around the main settlements of Balfour Town and South District, especially if you’re staying on the island for a few days and you’re not confined by the time constraints of visiting on a day trip.
+Due to the sun and heat, cycling can be a bit strenuous, especially when traveling to the outlying locations.

 Scooters are available for rent, but keep in mind that the sandy and rocky roads of Salt Cay are far better suited for the off-road golf carts.

-Small unsurfaced trails lead to the many beaches, coasts and salinas that make Salt Cay such a scenic destination, and these routes vary in surface conditions.
+Small unpaved trails lead to the many beaches, coasts and salinas that make Salt Cay such a scenic destination, and these routes vary in surface conditions.